 Would you like to work in the construction industry?
-Want to get a head start by gaining some valuable skills and knowledge first?
+Get a head start by gaining the right skills and knowledge you need to succeed.

 This programme prepares you to enter the construction workforce in a range of areas, including as an apprentice.

 There are two strands to choose from - Allied Trades for general construction skills, or Carpentry for a specific carpentry focus.

 You’ll enjoy trips to local construction sites and visits from industry experts, and work on a range of exciting projects.
 If you choose the Carpentry strand you’ll work as part of a team building a house!
 Both strands give you the opportunity to earn a Site Safe Construction Passport too.

 Once you’ve graduated you can continue your education towards a Level 4 qualification in carpentry, joinery or another construction-related allied trade, or apply for labourer or apprentice roles in the construction industry.

 With additional training and/or experience you can go on to further roles in the construction industry like carpenter, joiner, plasterer, painter or roofer.